Valladolid is a city located on the Yucatan Peninsula in Mexico, which lies in the inland eastern part of the state of Yucatan.

 While in Valladolid, you are in the heart of cooking country.
 “Lomitos de Valladolid”, “longaniza”, and chicken “escabeche” are favorites amongst the locals.
 “Longaniza de Valladolid” is a sausage that is made domestically, and usually served with scrambled eggs or grilled and wrapped in a tortilla.

-Valladolid also has very important cenotes, like Dzitnup, about 5 kilometers west and Ik-kil, 30 minutes from Valladolid and 5 minutes from the ever-popular Chichen Itza tours.
+Valladolid also has very important cenotes, like Dzitnup, about 3 miles west and Ik-kil, 30 minutes from Valladolid and 5 minutes from the ever-popular Chichen Itza tours.
 Both are good for swimming with the latter being the most impressive.

 Don’t miss a chance to tour the Casa de los Venados.
 This 18,000 square foot compound doubles as a private home and a museum of Mexican folk and contemporary art owned by an American couple who spent nearly ten years renovating it.
 Tours are given most days at 10 am but reservations are advised.
 There are over 3,000 pieces of art in this collection which is one of the most comprehensive and extensive collections of Mexican folk art in private hands.